zahidchashim/SQL_Murder_Mystery_Solution/README.md

 |Jeremy Bowers|48Z55|0H42W2|I was hired by a woman with a lot of money.
 I don't know her name but I know she's around 5'5" (65") or 5'7" (67").
 She has red hair and she drives a Tesla Model S. I know that she attended the SQL Symphony Concert 3 times in December 2017.|

 ## 5) Checking the answers
-- We have found the murderer!
+- We found the murderer!
 Oh wait.. it seems that Jeremy Bowers is just the hitman.
 He said "I was hired by a woman with a lot of money.
 I don't know her name but I know she's around 5'5" (65") or 5'7" (67").
 She has red hair and she drives a Tesla Model S. I know that she attended the SQL Symphony Concert 3 times in December 2017.".
 We need to find her.

 ## 6) Clues given
 - She has a lot of money